darkty0x/concentrated-liquidity-dex-quoter/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/kazunetakeda25/simple-vault/blob/main/LICENSE) file for details.

-## Note
+## Coverage Result

-Coverage is not 100% because Else paths for modifiers (`nonReentrant`, `onlyOwner`) were not tested since they are from OpenZeppelin.
-These modifiers are widely used and thoroughly tested in the OpenZeppelin library, which is a trusted and well-established collection of reusable smart contract components.
-As a result, I have focused my testing efforts on the specific logic and functionalities unique to this Vault contract.

   Vault

-    ✔ should only allow a user to withdraw the amount they deposited (109ms)
+    ✔ should only allow a user to withdraw the amount they deposited (113ms)

     ✔ should revert when depositing a non-whitelisted token